Typhoon Wipha (2013): Preparations and impact

 In anticipation of heavy rains at the debilitated Fukushima Daiichi Nuclear Power Plant, the Tokyo Electric Power Company (TEPCO) placed sandbags around a drainage ditch holding back radioactive water.
 Regarded as a "once in a decade storm" by the JMA, schools throughout Tokyo were closed on October 16.
 Significant disruptions to transportation took place, with over 60,000 people having their flights canceled and train service in parts of the city was suspended.
-Cosmo Oil, Fuji Oil, Idemitsu Kosan, and JX Holdings suspended shipments in eastern Japan while Nissan Motor cancelled shipments for the day.
+Cosmo Oil, Fuji Oil, Idemitsu Kosan, and JX Holdings suspended shipments in eastern Japan while Nissan cancelled shipments for the day.

 Typhoon Wipha weakened as it skirted Japan's eastern coastline on October 15.
 Though the storm caused only limited damage on the mainland, it spawned a massive landslide on the island of Izu Ōshima, killing at least 31 and leaving 13 others missing.
 In addition, a woman was killed in western Tokyo, and the body of one of two schoolchildren who went missing near Kanagawa was later found.
 A man in Chiba and the other child were still reported missing, in addition to the victims on Oshima.
 At least 350 homes were destroyed throughout Japan, mostly on Izu Ōshima.

 At the Fukushima Daiichi plant, 12 water storage tanks overflowed from the typhoon's heavy rains.
 Beta radiation levels skyrocketed to 400,000 becquerels in the wake of the storm, 6,500 times greater than prior to Wipha.
 The overflow was blamed on TEPCO's inadequate preparation and not heeding warnings of the storm.
 In addition, beta radiation was detected in areas beyond the levees designed to hold back contaminated water.
 On October 24, it was announced that radiation levels in water near the Fukushima nuclear plant reached an all-time high of 140,000 becquerels, greatly surpassing the previous peak of 59,000 becquerels.
 The spike in radiation is at least partially attributed to torrential rains from Typhoon Wipha.